chrisballinger/prosody-modules/mod_compression_unsafe/README.markdown

+**NOTE:** XMPP compression has unresolved [security concerns](https://mail.jabber.org/pipermail/standards/2014-October/029215.html), and this module has been removed from Prosody and renamed.

 While the bandwidth usage of XMPP isn't that much, compressing the data sent to/from your server can give significant benefits to those on slow connections, such as dial-up or mobile networks.
 Prosody supports